radarphp/Radar.Project/docs/domain.md

 Each _ApplicationService_ should be as narrowly-purposed as possible, handling either a single activity, or a limited set of related activities.

+For more information on designing your _Domain_, _Action_ and _Responder_ layers, this [discussion](https://github.com/pmjones/adr/blob/master/IMPLEMENTATION.md) should be helpful.

 ## Class Structure

 In a todo system, for example, there might be a single _TodoApplicationService_